Practical Habits for a Liturgical Life

 When we embrace the sacramental and liturgical life of the Church fully, we are not merely fulfilling obligations, we are truly abiding in the covenant bond we have with God.
 We are tasting of the first fruits of the world to come, and we are responding fully, bodily, and faithfully to the God who has made himself present in water, word, and host.

-Did you enjoy this excerpt from Marcus Peter's Now Is the Time?
+Did you enjoy this excerpt from Marcus Peter's Not Finished Yet?
 Order your copy today!

 Recent Posts